binipringle/contracts/_texts/0-outline.md

 What is a “merger” clause?
 Why should a lawyer include it when drafting a contract?
 Must a lawyer include it?

-# TEN - BREACH OF CONTRACT
+# X Breach of Contract

 A. Constructive Conditions and Substantial Performance